 - The UPA Horticulture Zone is an all-volunteer project open to participation from anyone in the community.
 Contact: Yani Vozos email@example.com, 852-8002.

 In the spring of 2011, dedicated nutritionists from the Weisskopf Child Evaluation Center (in the Kosair Charities Building at Floyd and Chestnut) decided to create a garden to benefit children receiving evaluation and therapy through the Feeding Disorders Program.
 The vision was that a garden would provide great opportunities for the children who are very restrictive in the variety of foods they will eat.
 By May 2011, the Feeding Therapy gardens were growing with tomatoes, sweet potatoes, and green beans sprouting from 3 square raised beds that were already in place between Baxter I and II.
 To learn more, contact Diana Pantalos.

 In 2011, dedicated staff at UofL's LEED Gold certified Center for Predictive Medicine on the Shelby campus planted a "Birthday" Garden which takes the place of cake and ice cream celebrations for our employees.
-Staff and researchers at the Regional Biocontainment Laboratory enjoyed a bountiful harvest in 2011 and replanted in 2012!
+Staff and researchers at the Regional Biocontainment Laboratory enjoyed a bountiful harvest in 2011 and have replanted each year!
 To learn more, contact Marlene Steffen.

 - Urban Garden Share - Looking for garden space?
 Got some space to share?
 Connect here.

-15Thousand Farmers - helping create, empower, and inspire 15,000 new, sustainable, neighborhood backyard/front yard farmers in Louisville, KY to feed their families and themselves and to give away!
+15Thousand Farmers - helping create, empower, and inspire 15,000 new, sustainable, neighborhood backyard/front yard farmers in Louisville to feed themselves, their families and others!
+Follow on

 Sustainable Agriculture of Louisville - seeking to educate, train, empower and accompany the next generation of farmers for the rebuilding of a just and local food economy in Louisville and its regional foodshed.